Writing Workshops, Coaching/Editorial, Retreats, Yoga

 Inwood Writing Workshops offer a space for small, diverse groups of writers to share their work weekly and received constructive feedback on their work.
 The workshop groups are small, so everyone who wants has time to share each session.
 Feedback is focused on what the writer is attempting to accomplish, and each writer can request comments on specific issues.
 There is no 'house style' and all genres are welcome.
 I gear prompts and feedback to the needs of workshop participants rather than using a pre-existing formula.

 Because workshops capped at 6 people, openings are rare and go fast.
 You can contact me if interested in future workshops.
 Because of COVID, the workshops are now held on Zoom.
-The next series will begin in October.
+The next series begins in October.
 I also offer private coaching and manuscript reviews.

 Periodically, I lead workshops to help writers who want guidance in how to submit work to journals, agents, and publishers.
 I also teach yoga for writers workshops, to aid in accessing creative flow and compassionate self-discipline.
 If interested in either of these, I will put you on the contact list, and announce on this website.